vatsaaa/mcpoax/mcpoax.md

 ### A. Tool Discovery Capabilities

 MCP provides standardized tool discovery mechanisms that allow agents to dynamically learn about available operations.
-While this represents a valuable capability, it's important to examine how this compares to existing API discovery approaches.
+While this represents a valuable capability, it is important to examine how this compares to existing API discovery approaches.

 OpenAPI specifications already provide comprehensive, machine-readable endpoint discovery that has been successfully deployed at enterprise scale for over a decade.
 OpenAPI documents describe entire APIs including "available endpoints and operations on each endpoint," complete with parameters, request/response schemas, and operational metadata.
 The specification explicitly states that it "allows both humans and computers to discover and understand the capabilities of a service without requiring access to source code, additional documentation, or inspection of network traffic."